mstocco/mariostoc.co/content/traininglog/20210328-ironman2021-22weeksout.md

 Once in the north end of _Thetis Park_, I added some single-track to this ride with a go at _"Comfy Wooden Chair"_.
 Some features I previously missed, I rode today but it wasn't a totally clean ride.
 Getting back on to _Bellamy Trail_ I had a rock garden of a hill to navigate.
 Here it starts...
 <!---->
 I have been making to the top of that rock garden on previous rides; today I needed to push the bike the last 50m.
-Regardless I kept riding up from there.
+Regardless I kept riding uphill from there.
 I stopped for some sugar and a breather half way up _Scafe Hill Trail_ an had another push-bike session before the cresting the _Mount Stewart Trail_.

 What goes up...  was a blast down the hill.

 I doubled back down _Highland Road_ and spent some time exploring the area near _Panhandle Trail_.
 There was another trail nearby called the _Hector Connector_ that I noticed friends on Strava ride.
 I went in search for that.
 I should be careful what I wish for as that trail is a goat path rated as black diamond.
 Needless to say I walked more that I rode the tricky parts.

-I was passed by a grandma on an e-bike on the _Goose_; legs were feeling it at the end.
+I was passed by a grandma on an e-bike on the _Goose_; legs were feeling cooked at the end.

 Moving time for the ride was 2 hours, I had a 84g of lemonade, sugar (pinch of salt) in a 1.25 litre bladder (315 cals) and 65g of Maynards Watermelon Sours (220 cals).
 <!---->